Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Protein Powder for Women (2026)

-There is no physiological reason women need a different protein powder than men.
-Muscle protein synthesis responds to leucine and total protein intake the same way regardless of sex.
-'Women's protein powders' are largely a marketing category, often with lower protein per serving, added collagen at sub-effective doses, and a higher price.
-We scored protein powders based on what actually matters: protein percentage, amino acid profile, third-party testing, and cost per gram of protein.
+Here is the short version: you do not need a protein powder made for women.
+Your muscles build the same way men's do, responding to leucine and total protein regardless of sex.
+'Women's protein powders' are mostly a marketing category - often less protein per scoop, a splash of collagen at a dose too small to do much, and a higher price for the pink label.
+We scored protein powders on what actually matters: protein percentage, amino acid profile, third-party testing, and cost per gram of protein.

 Our Top Picks